csun-shine/the-pedal-garage-docs/docs/pg-reference-get-pedal-by-id.md

 layout: page
 ---

-# API Reference: Retrieve Pedal by PedalID
+# API Reference: Retrieve Pedal by ID

 Returns a [`pedal`](pedals.md) array that contains only the pedal resource specified by the `id` parameter, if it exists.